-The MST is located on the third floor of JSCBB in the C-Wing, room C381, on East Campus.
-Proxcard access is required afterhours and on weekends.
+The MST is located in the basement of JSCBB in the C-Wing, room C1B60, on East Campus.
+Proxcard access is required at all times.

 Regular user groups are expected to opt into the pool and pay an monthly share that goes towards the general up keep of the Shared Instruments Pool.
 For detailed information please contact Dr. Annette Erbse.

 Users are expected to provide all consumables specific to their experiment themselves, including capillaries.

 Users are expected to pay for repairs or parts necessary because of damage caused by carelessness or neglect.